-Fundamental concepts of descriptive geometry, including reference systems, representation of point, line and plane; fundamental problems of position and of measurement.
+Engineering Drawing: Fundamental concepts of descriptive geometry, including reference systems, representation of point, line and plane; fundamental problems of position and measurement.
 Application of descriptive geometry to certain problems arising in engineering practice.
 Special emphasis on ability to visualize problems and processes involved in their solution.
+Instruction in the correct use of drawing instruments and the application of drawing standards.
+Measurements and dimensioning.
+Orthographic and isometric projections.